Publication:

 dc.relation.ispartofJournal of Bronchology and Interventional Pulmonology

-dc.subjectRespiratory system
+dc.subjectRespiratory medicine

-dc.titleOur experience on silicone y-stent for severe COPD complicated with expiratory central airway collapse
+dc.titleOur experience on silicone Y-stent for severe COPD complicated with expiratory central airway collapse

 dc.typeJournal Article